Joseloll/Fake-Roblox-Image-Logger-Website/README.md

 ![image](https://user-images.githubusercontent.com/106576578/171114171-1ebaa984-5673-474a-92b1-2e7871e9d082.png)

 # About
-- Looks Like A Real Image Logger Website
+- Looks Like A Real Image Logger Gen Website
 - Has A Sexy Design
 - Easy To Use
 - Open Source